COMSOC-Community/pabuviz-web/README.md

 │ └── compare_rule_properties    page for inspecting and comparing elections and their outcomes │ └── compare_election_results   page for comparing rule properties averaged over many elections
 ```

+## GitHub Workflow

+When changes have been pushed to the repository, you can directly update the server by publishing
+a release.

+- Published a new release here: https://github.com/COMSOC-Community/pabuviz-web/releases/new.
+- Create a new tag for the release.
+- Make sure that the release will be set as the latest (this is the default).
+- Once the release is published, the `Build and Release` action will be run in the background.
+This action:
+  - Builds the project into a set of HTML files
+  - Zips the build into build.zip
+  - Adds build.zip as an asset to the newly created release (you can check [here](https://github.com/COMSOC-Community/pabuviz-web/releases/latest))
+  - Runs the `update_web_from_release.sh` script on the server to download the new build and update the directories.

+Once the action is done, the website [pabuviz.org](https://pabuviz.org) should have been updated.